-- 4. The Proposed Development includes up to 13 wind turbines with a tip height of up to 200m, an Energy Storage Facility (i.e. battery) and associated infrastructure.
-The Proposed Development is located within Carrick Forest in the South Ayrshire Council administrative area.
-Carrick Forest is a commercial forest which is part of the National Forest Estate and is owned and managed by Forestry and Land Scotland (FLS).
-The Site is located within Galloway Forest Park, Galloway Dark Sky Park Buffer Zone. - 5.
-Article 222 of the Air Navigation Order (ANO) (SI 2016/765 as amended)) requires the visible lighting of 'en-route obstacles' at or above 150 metres (m) above ground level (AGL), to assist their detection by aircraft.
+- The Proposed Development includes up to 13 three-bladed horizontal axis wind turbines up to 180 m to blade tip, ground mounted solar arrays, Battery Energy Storage System (BESS) and associated infrastructure.
+The Proposed Development is located within the northern part of the Kintyre peninsula in Argyll & Bute. - Article 222 of the Air Navigation Order (ANO) (SI 2016/765 as amended)) requires the visible lighting of 'en-route obstacles' at or above 150 metres (m) above ground level (AGL), to assist their detection by aircraft.
 The CAA in its 2017 Policy Statement on lighting onshore wind turbines with a maximum tip height at or over 150m AGL modified the strict application of ANO Article 222 in this context.
 Applying the modified regulations to the Proposed Development at night would result in medium intensity red lights located on the nacelles, and low intensity red lights on the wind turbine towers, of all proposed wind turbines.
-As part of the aviation assessment, light minimisation strategies are being considered, including an aircraft detection lighting system (i.e. aviation warning lights are only activated when aircraft are detected in the vicinity of the Proposed Development by a surveillance system). - 6.
-It should be noted that all periphery wind turbines would also include infra-red lighting on the wind turbine nacelles for the benefit of aircraft fitted with night vision devices (e.g. low flying military).
-Infra-red lights are not visible to the human eye. - 7.
-The focus of this IALLVIMP is on the issues around visible lighting requirements of the Proposed Development and options and proposals to mitigate resultant effects.
+As part of the aviation assessment, light minimisation strategies are being considered, including an aircraft detection lighting system (i.e. aviation warning lights are only activated when aircraft are detected in the vicinity of the Proposed Development by a surveillance system). - It should be noted that all periphery wind turbines would also include infra-red lighting on the wind turbine nacelles for the benefit of aircraft fitted with night vision devices (e.g. low flying military).
+Infra-red lights are not visible to the human eye. - The focus of this IALLVIMP is on the issues around visible lighting requirements of the Proposed Development and options and proposals to mitigate resultant effects.